raven78/pinetwork-node-portc-hecker/docs/index.md

 ### 1. Allow this page to acces the ports of your computer over http.
 You need to do this only once, the setting apply only to the domain **raven78.github.io**.

-When done, you can revoke the permissions if you wish.
+When you no longer need this utility, you can revoke the permissions if you wish.
 Repeat the same steps and select `Block` insted of `Allow`

 #### Edge
 1. Click on the **lock** icon in the left of the adress.